Azure/azure-sdk-for-js/documentation/Troubleshoot-ci-failure.md

 ![image](./images/Authorization-issue.png)

-If you are from service team, External to azure-sdk, join [a partner write team](https://eng.ms/docs/products/azure-developer-experience/onboard/access-teams)
+If you are from service team, External to azure-sdk, you can follow these steps:
 1. To request write access, join the an appropriate team from [this list](https://github.com/orgs/Azure/teams?query=azure-sdk-write-)([same list](https://repos.opensource.microsoft.com/teams?q=azure-sdk-write-) on MS OpenSource portal) that corresponds with the product or org that you work in. **Be sure to join only one team.**

 2. If you don't see your team in the list?
 Contact **Scott Kurtzeborn** : <scotk@microsoft.com> to create a new one for your service team.

+For more details, join [a partner write team](https://eng.ms/docs/products/azure-developer-experience/onboard/access-teams)

 **Note**
 For merge permissions to `main` branches, you must be a member of an `azure-sdk-push` team.
 These permissions are assigned on case-by-case basis only.
 Reach out to **Scott Kurtzeborn** : <scotk@microsoft.com> if you think that your team needs that permission.